nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 Decorator handler will consult `ServiceErrorCatcher::failureState` on failure, requesting a return value for the original call to user-defined method.
 When no value is returned from this method, the handler will attempt to construct one for the caller, using method's type-hint as guide.

 Since PHP doesn't have generics yet, return value for `ServiceErrorCatcher::failureState` is untyped.
 But for consistency, it should correspond to whatever type the erring method would've return on successful execution.
+This means such methods are prohibited from having `void` or PHP 8's `never` return type, as they will interfer with an alternate result being returned on its behalf.

 #### Identifying failed calls